Send transcripts to the following address:

 Contact the Enrollment Services Office at firstname.lastname@example.org for questions.

 High school and college transcripts must be mailed directly from the granting institution to Barton Community College or hand delivered in a sealed envelope.
 The hand delivered transcript must be placed in the school letterhead envelope with the Registrar’s signature or school stamp imprinted on the sealed back flap.
 Opening the envelope will render that transcript invalid.
 (No exceptions) Faxed transcripts will not be accepted as official transcripts.
+Foreign transcripts must be translated to English.
 For any questions regarding the receipt of foreign transcripts contact the Barton Registrar.

 All lower division (freshman and sophomore level) college courses on your official college transcript will be evaluated and entered on your Barton transcript as transfer courses equivalent to courses offered at Barton.
 Transfer credit entered on any student's Barton academic history cannot be removed.
 Check your MyBarton Portal regularly to review your transfer course credit, especially if you have credit coming from multiple sources.

-Transfer credit from institutions recognized by CHEA and/or the US Department of Education are subject for review by the Registrar and the Vice President of Instruction and Student Services.
+Transfer credit from institutions recognized by CHEA and/or the US Department of Education are subject for review by the Registrar and the Vice President of Instruction.
 Transfer credit from non-accredited institutions will not be accepted at Barton.
 All transfer hours will be equated on the semester-hour system.
 All credits earned with an F grade or higher will be listed on the Barton transcript and calculated into the student’s cumulative grade point average.

 To be eligible for graduation, students must have completed at least 15 hours out of the required sixty-four (64) hours from Barton Community College.
 Students seeking a certificate from Barton must have completed at least 25% of the required courses from Barton.